-Gide Loyrette Nouel is shortly moving out of its iconic offices on the banks of the River Seine, where it has been based for 40 years or so, into new, larger premises nearby.
+Gide Loyrette Nouel recently moved out of its iconic offices on the banks of the River Seine, where it was based for 40 years or so, into new, larger premises nearby.

 During the period of its greatest growth Gide was led by senior partner Gerard Tavernier, a significant figure in the French market.
 Tavernier pulled the firm back into growth mode after a number of splits and departures.

 For the last six years of his nine-year tenure Tavernier served alongside managing partner Xavier de Kergommeaux, who was re-elected for a third term in 2007.
 As Tavernier stepped down that year he was replaced by Pierre Raoul-Duval as senior partner.